Written by: Liz Brown

 Will an injured mare and her premature foal beat the odds?

-Illusionist was prone to having big babies – her first two foals both weighed nearly 120 pounds, and the equine midwife had told her owners, Dave and Renata Lumsden, they “weren’t easy pulls.”
+Illusionist (aka Lusi) was prone to having big babies – her first two foals both weighed nearly 120 pounds, and the equine midwife had told her owners, Dave and Renata Lumsden, they “weren’t easy pulls.”

 One morning, about two weeks before Lusi was due, the equine midwife went to turn her out, but the mare wouldn’t move.
 She stood, with her butt pressed against the stall wall, refusing to step forward.
 The midwife looked her over and though Lusi didn’t give any visible signs of labour or distress, she knew something had to be wrong.
 Lusi was a tough mare – she’d had success as a Standardbred pacer, winning 43 races out of 140 starts and she didn’t show discomfort easily.

 The midwife took took her vitals and what she found worried her – Lusi’s pulse was in the high 60s, well beyond the normal range of 28-44.
 Her right flank area was also trembling.
 Immediately, the midwife called the veterinarian and Lusi’s owner, Dave.

 After examining Lusi, the attending veterinarian was worried for the mare and her foal and recommended she immediately be sent to the Ontario Veterinary College (OVC) hospital in Guelph, Ontario.
 There, she was examined by Dr. Luis Arroyo, who likened her belly to “seeing a new volcano being formed.”
 Dr. Arroyo suspected a ruptured prepubic tendon and knew his team had to act quickly if they were going to save the mare.
 But they held little hope for the foal if they did an emergency caesarean section.